 Dunedin’s New Zealand days were a rich adolescence of sun, clear waters and ceremony.
 Her job – to show the British flag in the Pacific and Australasia – was done with pomp, panache and efficiency.

-In September 1930, the ship's company helped out at the funeral of Henry McNish, the ship's carpenter in Shackleton's HMS Endurance.
-Shackleton's Antarctic expedition had ended in the loss of his ship, but he engineered an incredible escape across the ice and in open lifeboats on an epic voyage to South Georgia.
-One of these boats, the James Caird, was modified by McNish, the ship's carpenter.
-Dunedin happened to be in Wellington when McNish died and provided a firing party of twelve, and eight bearers at his funeral at 10.00am on Friday 26th September 1930 (see photo, left, courtesy of the Alexander Turnbull Library, Wellington).
+In September 1930, the ship’s company helped out at the funeral of Henry McNish, the ship’s carpenter in Shackleton’s HMS Endurance. ¬†Shackleton’s Antarctic expedition had ended in the loss of his ship, but he engineered an incredible escape across the ice and in open lifeboats on an epic voyage to South Georgia.
+One of these boats, the James Caird, was modified by McNish, the ship’s carpenter.
+Dunedin¬†happened to be in Wellington when McNish died (photo below) and¬†provided a firing party of twelve, and eight bearers at his funeral at 10.00am on Friday 26th September 1930.

 HMS Dunedin twice left the New Zealand station for refits in the UK, once in 1927 and later in 1931, when she was away for seventeen months.